 Students need time to muck about in the transitional space of something out there and something in their heads.
 In early childhood that is what pretend play is about.
 In pretending the child freely take ideas about people and things in the world, noticing this and that about them, and playing at making personally meaningful sense.
 Rush or force the process to fit accountability-on-a-schedule and meaningful sense, the kind anyone can build on, just doesn’t happen.

 Classroom life loses its vitality when those things to-be-learned remain someone else’s property.
 In eclipsing learning’s possibility, we press students to engage coping strategy.
 And when learning is reduced to the facsimile of making sense, then it becomes more difficult, more tedious, and ultimately (even ironically) less efficient.
 It loses heart.
-With the heart out of learning, the only sensible option may be the practiced exercising of narrative rigidity and not-spelling-out.
+With the heart gone out of learning, the only sensible option may be the practiced exercising of narrative rigidity and not-spelling-out.

-The outward reaching (centrifugal) moment of noticing – shall we say the prompt to learn at all – is sabotaged by narrative rigidity.
+The outward reaching (centrifugal) moment of noticing/perceiving – shall we say the prompt to learn at all – is sabotaged by narrative rigidity.
 When this coping strategy dominates, we have the feeling that the learner’s understanding of the particular curriculum in question remains stubbornly fixed.
-His or her well-being as a coherent self in a consistent world seems dependent on the unconscious inadmissibility of particular threats to current understandings.
+His/her/their well-being as a coherent self in a consistent world seems dependent on the unconscious inadmissibility of particular threats to current understandings.
 It is one thing to change one’s known; it is another thing entirely if changing one’s known must mean admitting to being wrong in the first place – especially where wrongness is a failure of self.
 In such a frame, anything beyond the pale of what one understands about a topic has the potential to jeopardize the stability of a trustworthy self in a predictable enough world – easier to cope by flatly denying or disavowing the very existence of alternative views.

 Narrative rigidity is about sticking to one’s story as the preemptive strategy of choice for warding off any threat to the self.
 From this perspective, if there is nothing to be seen, then there is nothing to be learned.
 Moreover, such a stance leads to a preference for schools, teachers, and curriculum to “stick to their stories,” teaching things correctly in the first place.
 For example, if the word cat first meant a house pet, then a lion cannot later also be a cat.
 To introduce a lion as a cat is to betray trust.
 It means “cat” was taught wrong in the first place.